CS126SP20/final-project-andreakroy/README.md

 A chess game playable between two players over an `http` server.

 ## Installation
-Clone the project from Github: `git clone https://github.com/CS126SP20/final -project-andreakroy.git`.
+Clone the project from Github: `git clone https://github.com/CS126SP20/final-project-andreakroy.git`.

 Build the project with CMake using the command `cmake -S $path_to_project -B
  $path_to_binary`.

-## Running the App
+## Usage
  Run the app with the command `./$path_to_binary --url=$server_url --color =$color --game_id=$id`.